serverless/fdk/README.md

 # Function Development Kit

-Utils to develop Serverless applications.
+Node.js library to improve developer experience developing Serverless applications.

 It contains a client to configure and interact with the [Event Gateway](https://github.com/serverless/event-gateway).
 In the near future we plan to add a wrapper for function handlers to improve the developer experience.

 [![Build Status](https://travis-ci.org/serverless/fdk.svg?branch=master)](https://travis-ci.org/serverless/fdk)